frabjous/open-guide-typesetting-framework/doc/usage.md

 Click the “save metadata” button at the bottom of the block to save the metadata.
 This will create (or edit) files named `metadata.json` and `metadata.yaml` in the document’s directory.
-The latter is of the right form to be used with pandoc’s `--metadata` option.
+The latter is of the right form to be used with pandoc’s `--metadata-file` option.

 Saving the metadata will usually close the block but it can be reopened if need be.
 Changes to the metadata can be made later, and once saved, should be applied to any new processing of the document if everything is configured in a typical way.